ExquisAppFactory/code-challenge/README.md

 - Each service should be independent.
 They should be capable of operating separately and be consumed independently.
 - Expose well-documented API endpoints for all services.

-### Functional Requirement:
-- Users should be able to fund their wallets with mock transactions.
-- Users' wallets should be debited when they send an invoice.
-- The platform's wallet (service provider) should be credited with service fees.

 ### Frontend

 - Develop a responsive web-based interface.